-By ages 16-17 60% of girls aspire to stereotypically ‘female’ jobs.
+And 60% of girls aspire to stereotypically ‘female’ jobs by the ages of 16-17.

 We can help you support young girls in primary schools, libraries and workplaces to inspire them at a crucial time in their lives.
 We build corporate education programs and teacher training for schools and libraries for young girls ages 5-8.

 By upper primary school, girls want to build with technology.
 We create programs that teach technical skills to young girls ages 9-12 to make the most of their curiosity and passion.
-We also created the “Girl Geeks” book series (published by Penguin Random House) to encourage this growth phase through popular culture.

-Women in male dominated fields often experience isolation at university and our university programs serve as a support structure to ensure women don’t leave the industry before they even start.
 We work with Australian universities and major corporates to build clubs and societies for women in STEM.
 We also specialise in delivering hackathons, game jams and work placements at companies in technology and games.

 For early career practitioners we focus on networking, career planning and mentoring to ensure we retain women in industry in a sustainable way.
 We also run career incubators for women in various industries.

 For mid-career practitioners we support women to be bold and raise their profile, coach them on closing the gender pay gap and develop their ability to role model the next generation.

 To hear more about how we are teaching one million women to build the internet by 2025, join the Girl Geek Academy mailing list.